The royal wedding, in pictures

 Members of the public go through security as they arrive on Castle Hill.
 Odd Andersen/Pool/AP

-David and Victoria Beckham shake hands with people as they arrive at Windsor Castle.
-Odd Andersen/AFP/Getty Images
+Musician Elton John, left, and his husband, David Furnish, talk with David and Victoria Beckham before the wedding.
+Danny Lawson/Pool/AFP/Getty Images

-Images of Prince Harry and Meghan Markle adorn a window in Windsor.
+Images of Harry and Meghan adorn a window in Windsor.
 On the left window is Queen Elizabeth II and a corgi.
 John Sibley/AFP/Getty Images

 The Band of the Irish Guards performs outside Windsor Castle.
 Leon Neal/Getty Images